salmanbd100/full-stuck-software-engineer-guide/Frontend/JavaScript/04-this-keyword.md

 When function is called standalone, `this` refers to global object (or `undefined` in strict mode).

+**Default 'this' Binding** - Shows how 'this' defaults to global object in non-strict mode and undefined in strict mode when functions are called standalone.

 ```javascript
 function showThis() {
     console.log(this);